Another Mordor Update!

 The same could be said for the omission of the scenes from The Fellowship of the Ring, such as the Old Forest and the House of Tom Bombadil.
 If you watch The Fellowship of the Ring, it’s possible that between the scene of the hobbit crossing the Brandywine and when they enter Bree, that the missing scenes from the book could conceivably have taken place, we just didn’t see them.
 It’s a stretch, but it is possible.

-On the other hand, events in the narrative of the films that actually contradict Tolkien’s texts also come under the heading of Legendarium, but are a bit harder to swallow.
+On the other hand, events in the narrative of the films that actually contradict Tolkien’s texts also come under the heading of Expanded Mythology, but are a bit harder to swallow.
 For instance in The Hobbit: DOS when the company of dwarves splits up and some go to the Mountain while the rest stay in Lake-town, is a direct contradiction to what Tolkien wrote.

 In The Lord of the Rings: The Return of the King when Frodo accuses Sam of eating the waybread and coveting the Ring, he sends him home on the stair of Cirith Ungol, this is in direct conflict with Tolkien’s version of events.
 Not to mention being completely ludicrous!

 The point I’m making here, is that the term Expanded Mythology of Middle-earth covers a lot of ground.
 Here in Mordor, we have chosen to stick with the former type of content, rather than the latter, choosing to keep within the bounds of Tolkien Canon even if its new content.

 I hope this helps clarify our narrative content about Mordor and Middle-earth, here in The Land of Shadow.com